Authorities locate body of man who jumped into Brush Creek after running from police - News Break

 Authorities locate body of man who jumped into Brush Creek after running from police

-KANSAS CITY, Missouri (KCTV) — Authorities have located the body of a man who was running from police and jumped into Brush Creek to escape.
+KANSAS CITY, MO -- Authorities have located the body of a man who was running from police and jumped into Brush Creek to escape.
 Police say the incident began about 2 p.m.
 Thursday when officers were called at least three times to a nearby home near the 3700 block of E. 47th St. in Kansas City for reports of a domestic violence disturbance involving a man reported to be armed with a gun.
-Around 6:20 p.m., officers say they spotted the man near the area.kyma.com
+Around 6:20 p.m., officers say they spotted the man near the area.www.kctv5.com